File Structure and Concepts

 and views

-but also any combination of these two.
+but also any combination of them.
 These combinations are set in your manifest file (theme.json

 ).